cryotools/cosipy/README.md

 * static.nc file, created in step above
 * 1D fields of all required dynamic input files
 #### Procedure:
 There are two different preprocessing scripts in the utilities folder to create the needed gridded input data.
-One is especially desinged for the usage of csv file from a dataloger of a AWS station.
+One is especially desingned for the usage of csv file from a datalogger of an AWS station.
 This file is called aws_logger2cosipy.py with the corresponding configuration file
 'aws_logger2cosipyConfig.py'.<br>
-The 'csv2cosipy.py' sciprt with the corresponding configuration file 'csv2cosipyConfig.py' is a more gerneral file.<br>
+The 'csv2cosipy.py' script with the corresponding configuration file 'csv2cosipyConfig.py' is a more general file.<br>
 Very important: For the aws_logger2cosipy.py version the temperature has to be in degree Celsius.<br> This example is using the aws_logger version.<br>
-For the solar radiation a model after Wohlfahrt et al. (2016; doi: 10.1016/j.agrformet.2016.05.012) is used. <br>
+For the solar radiation, a model after Wohlfahrt et al. (2016; doi: 10.1016/j.agrformet.2016.05.012) is used. <br>
 For air temperature, relative humidity and precipitation constant lapse rates, which have to be set, are used. <br>
-Wind speed and cloud cover fraction kept constant for all gridpoint at on time stept.<br><br>
+Wind speed and cloud cover fraction kept constant for all gridpoint at on time step.<br><br>
-The script needes:
+The script needs:
-* the input file; for example a Campbell Scientific logger file with all required dynamic input fiels
+* the input file; for example a Campbell Scientific logger file with all required dynamic input fields
 * the file path (including the name) for the resulting COSIPY file, which will be used as input file for the core run
 * the path to the static file, created in the step above
 * the start and end date of the timespan
-In the aws_logger2cosipyConfig.py one has to define how the input variables are called in the CS_FILE. <br> For the radiation module one has to set the timezone and the zenit threshold. <br> Furthermore, the station name has to be set, the altitude of the station, and the laps rates for temperature, relative humidity and precipitation.<br>
+In the aws_logger2cosipyConfig.py one has to define how the input variables are called in the CS_FILE. <br> For the radiation module, one has to set the timezone and the zenit threshold. <br> Furthermore, the station name has to be set, the altitude of the station, and the lapse rates for temperature, relative humidity and precipitation.<br>
 If everything is set, configured and prepared, run the script:
 ```bash
 python aws_logger2cosipy.py -c ../data/input/008_station_hintereis_lf_toa5_cr3000_a_small.dat -o ../data/input/Hintereisferner_input.nc -s ../data/static/static.nc
 ```
 The script takes all input timestamps which are in the -c input file.
-If you want only a specific period you can use the following options at the end of the call.
+If you want only a specific period, you can use the following options at the end of the call.
 ```
 python aws_logger2cosipy.py -c ../data/input/008_station_hintereis_lf_toa5_cr3000_a_small.dat -o
 ../data/input/Hintereisferner_input.nc -s ../data/static/static.nc -b 2018-06-01T00:00 -e 2018-06-02T00:00